simply-nicky/pyrost/docs/tutorials/diatom.rst

     >>> data = data.mask_frames(good_frames=np.arange(1, 121))

 Now we need to estimate the defocus distance needed for the R-PXST update procedure.
-You can estimate it with :func:`pyrost.STData.defocus_sweep`.
-It generates referenc images for a set of defocus distances and yields average values of the gradient magnitude squared (:math:`\left< R[i, j] \right>`, see :func:`pyrost.STData.defocus_sweep`), which serves a figure of merit of how sharp or blurry the reference image is (the higher is :math:`\left< R[i, j] \right>`
+One can estimate it with :func:`pyrost.STData.defocus_sweep`.
+It generates reference images for a set of defocus distances and yields average values of the gradient magnitude squared (:math:`\left< R[i, j] \right>`, see :func:`pyrost.STData.defocus_sweep`), which serves a figure of merit of how sharp or blurry the reference image is (the higher is :math:`\left< R[i, j] \right>`